higan-emu/emulation-articles/design/hierarchy/README.md

 ports to the list.

-While this works, the problem is that there is no direct hierarchy here: it is not clear at all that the Sufami Turbo slots are descendents of the base Super Nintendo cartridge that's currently connected, or that the extra controller port slots are descendents of the Super Multitap.
+While this works, the problem is that there is no direct hierarchy here: it is not clear at all that the Sufami Turbo slots are descendants of the base Super Nintendo cartridge that's currently connected, or that the extra controller port slots are descendants of the Super Multitap.

 It can also get rather messy: we didn't expose the expansion port above.
 What is an expansion port?
 It depends on the system.
 It could be a CD-ROM drive as with